 Courses that will be accepted at University of Maryland, Baltimore are:

 If completing the one of the CITI course options, learners will need to log in to their already existing CITI account (CITIprogram.org) and add the course.
-The third option can be accessed at gcp.nihtraining.com.
+The fourth option can be accessed at http://www.sbm.org/training/good-clinical-practice-for-social-and-behavioral-research-elearning-course.
+The fifth option can be accessed at https://gcp.nihtraining.com.
 Learners will need to create a login account and complete the course.
 A listing of Transcelerate-approved GCP courses can be located at http://www.transceleratebiopharmainc.com/gcp-training-attestation/#headline4.